zanadoman/SlayEngineV1/README.md

 You can start any function in a new thread with the engine as argument

 ### uint16 slayThreadWaitExit()
-Halt your program until the thread with the given ID returns
+Pauses your program until the thread with the given ID returns

 ### slayThreadExit;
 You should put this command at the end of each thread function